bganne/autoteth/README.md

 This is a Clojure/Android application.

-## Usage
+## Build

-FIXME
+~# lein with-profile lean do clean, droid all

 ## License

-Copyright © 2015 Benoît Ganne
+Copyright © 2016 Benoît Ganne

-Distributed under the DWTFYWTPL v2.
+Distributed under the WTFPL v2.